kaszubki/image_boxing/README.md

 Functions of keys:

-  Before you use any key, you need to click on the image first.
+  Before you use any key, you must click on the image first.

   When a window with cropped image is open: